Floating Sunglasses

 For watersports of all kinds, LiP Sunglasses offer both floating eyewear and a tethering option so that there is a solution for every combination of activity and weather / water conditions.
 Our three watersports sunglasses models are Flo, Typhoon and Surge, each of which come equipped with a variety of lens options for optimum performance.

 Flo is currently our only floating sunglasses model – achieved through our unique FLOT8 manufacturing process.
 It’s perfect for leisurely days spent on the water in calm weather conditions.
-SUP boarders and Flo go together like peanut butter and jelly, but other fans of Flo include coastal fishermen, e-foilers and paddlers of all stripes.
-For leisure-craft owners too, if you want boating sunglasses that float – the Flo is the ideal solution.
+SUP boarders and FLO go together like peanut butter and jelly, but other fans of FLO include coastal fishermen, e-foilers and paddlers of all stripes.
+For leisure-craft owners too, if you want boating sunglasses that float – the FLO is the ideal solution.

-Typhoon and Surge are designed for when the surf’s up, winds are high, and you need something a bit more resilient.
+The Typhoon and Surge models are designed for when the surf’s up, winds are high, and you need something a bit more resilient.
 Both come equipped with our FAILSAFE proprietary leash system which is guaranteed to keep you connected to your sunglasses at all times.
 This mechanism means that however bad the wipe out, however rough the sea, however strong the current, your shades will always stay connected to you.

 Are Float Sunglasses Worth the Investment?

 If you’re looking for sunglasses that float, then there’s a good chance you’re already familiar enough with the water to know that it can be an untameable force to be reckoned with.
-And if a wave comes along – you want to ensure your sunglasses aren’t quickly making their way down into the depths.
+And if a wave comes along – you’ll want to ensure that your sunglasses aren’t quickly making their way down into the depths.

 But what if there was a better way?